 Foundation effort is determined when "both marital and non-marital efforts contribute to the result."
 For example, a party is employed prior to the marriage and had accrued benefits such as pension, 401k, vacation, stock options, etc. Then that party enters into the marriage and continues to accrue and contribute to these benefits.
 The benefits accrued during the marriage were due to foundation effort, and thus the other party would be entitled to half of the benefits.

 As you can see, the determination between marital and non-marital assets can be complex.
-To determine how these laws apply to your case, click below to schedule a complimentary consultation.
+To determine how these laws apply to your case, click below to schedule a consultation.